LAST UPDATED 1.15.2023

 All attendees of COMBO BREAKER events agree to be bound by the decisions of COMBO BREAKER, LLC, its staff, affiliates, and anyone empowered to act on its behalf.
 All decisions made by COMBO BREAKER will be binding in all respects.
 COMBO BREAKER, LLC reserves the right, at its sole discretion, to remove any individual it finds to be interfering with the type, process, or operation of its events, or to be acting in violation of any event rules, policies, or code of conducts.

 All registered attendees and web store shoppers of COMBO BREAKER agree to receive marketing emails from COMBO BREAKER.
-These emails may pertain to current events, future events, current products, future products, and sponsors of COMBO BREAKER.
+These emails may pertain to current events, future events, current products, future products, partners, and sponsors of COMBO BREAKER.
 Marketing emails may be unsubscribed from at any time.

 All tournament attendees and participants shall protect, defend, indemnify and hold harmless Combo Breaker LLC, its affiliated corporations, and their respective officers, directors, shareholders, agents, representatives and employees from and against any and all costs and expenses, damages, claims, suits, actions, liabilities, losses and judgments including, without limitation, attorneys’ fees and legal expenses, based on, arising out of or in any way related or connected with the Event or any other matter or activity directly or indirectly related to the Event, including but not limited to libel, slander, disparagement, defamation, copyright infringement, invasion of privacy, piracy, plagiarism, or infringement of any patent, copyright, trademark, trade secret or other intellectual property right of any third party.
 This obligation shall continue beyond the term of the Event.